ualbertalib/network_lookup/README.md

 git submodule update
 ```

-* If you're an external user, copy the file "vlans.json" is a template for the input data for this microservice.
-Copy it to the network_data/ directory & enter your own data.
+* If you're an external user,
+   * the file "vlans.json" is a template for the input data for this microservice.
+   * copy it to the network_data/ directory & populate it with your own data
+   * (or, do it the way we do & make your own private git repo, and make it a "git submodule")

-## Query this microservice from the commandline
+## Query this Microservice from the Commandline

-* To query using a valid IP address:
+* To query using a valid IP address, in a Dev environment:

 ```
 curl http://localhost:8000/addr/10.0.0.2